 This is Week #2 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 This recipe was awesome.
 I considered telling you how awesome I thought it was, but I won't do that.
 It's a bit embarrassing.
 Let's just say I can eat a lot when I want to.
 I remember my mom always saying that when I was younger, and even sometimes now when I see her.
 "You sure can eat a lot."
 Thanks, Mom!
 It's true, though.
 I can.